AsahinaKyoudai/BrothersConflict/README.md

 #### BUGS 😔

-* **There is still one major bug with Kaname's route where the translations for the overnight stay events do not show up.
+* **There is still one major bug with Kaname's route where some of the translations for the overnight stay events do not show up.
 As we were unable to fix this bug, we will be releasing scripts for the overnight stay events.
 The scripts can be accessed [here](https://github.com/AsahinaKyoudai/BrothersConflict/blob/c84701d25b869cf8f742c69abdc7fea68a4ed63d/Kaname_Overnight%20Stay%20Scripts_20220101.pdf).**
 * **Event names either show up in Japanese or do not show up at all.
 Unfortunately, translating them caused some events not to trigger.**

 #### QA / Error Submission